sigcpp/sigcpp.github.io/_posts/2020-07-10-variadic-print-macros.md

       a cogent note on the ease of use (reuse) of the solution each approach produces.

-7. Why does function `trim_print` in [Listing D](#listing-d) print the string instead of returning the input string after removing the outermost parentheses, and then letting the calling macro to perform printing?
+7. Why does function `trim_print` in [Listing D](#listing-d) print the string instead of returning the input string after removing the first and last characters and let the calling macro perform printing?

+8. Could the macros `PRINT_PX` and `PRINT_PXLN` in [Listing D](#listing-d) themselves
+   print the expression text without calling `trim_print` or another similar function?
+   If yes, rewrite the macros.
+If no, describe the reasons.

-8. Why do the macros `PRINT_PX` and `PRINT_PXLN` in [Listing E](#listing-e) call function
+9. Why do the macros `PRINT_PX` and `PRINT_PXLN` in [Listing E](#listing-e) call function
    `ostream` to determine the output stream even though function `trim_print` is able to use `std::cout` as the output stream by default?

-9. Why does the macro `PRINT_PXLN` not reuse `PRINT_PX`?
-If you believe it could reuse `PRINT_PX` or another macro, revise the macros in the program linked in Listing E. Do not change `main` function in anyway.
+10. Why does the macro `PRINT_PXLN` not reuse `PRINT_PX` or another macro?
+If you believe reuse is possible, revise the macros in the program linked in Listing E. Do not change `main` function in anyway.
 Verify that the revised program produces the same result as the original program.